tagohd/mono/Concepts/Magic/List of Spells.md

 ---

 %%
-sudoMajor:: New document feat. lots of Dataview and some new spells (mostly stolen from D&D) Sudosays:: I'm not going to include all the spells in the Changes.
+Sudosays:: I'm not going to include all the spells in the Changes.
-Priority:: 5
-#majorChange
 %%

 The stronger the spell, the more [[Mana]] required, and thus larger tears in the veil separating reality from the [[Mana Plane]].